Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Compatibility with Emerging B5G Technologies

-The integration of FA-assisted NTNs with FD systems can bring several benefits for each other.
-Firstly, the positional flexibility of FAs effectively mitigates self-interference at the device level.
-FA-assisted NTNs also reshape propagation channels and port selection to achieve the highest SINR, thereby providing interference resilience against inter-user interference.
-Additionally, FAs with extra DOFs help address the PLS issues.
+The main advantage of FAs is to exploit spatial DoFs within a constrained space.
+By reconfiguring FA positions/rotations, FAs can improve transmit-receive isolation in limited space while preserving the diversity gains of multi-antenna operation.
+In addition, antenna rotation can modify the relative polarization between transmitting and receiving links, thereby reducing interference coupling \cite{25}.
+Furthermore, FA reconfigurability introduces new optimization variables into system design, enabling the joint optimization of transmit/receive FA positions, beamforming, and power control in FD systems to provide greater flexibility for interference management.
 Specifically, Lin et al. in \cite{104} propose a two loop PSO algorithm based on a multiobjective optimization framework for FA Array-assisted FD satellite communication systems to minimize transmit power under imperfect CSI, while also decrease the burden on self-interference cancellation.
-In \cite{108}, a point-to-point FA-enabled Co-frequency Co-time FD (CCFD) system was introduced to jointly reduce self-interference and adjacent-channel interference.
+In \cite{108}, a point-to-point FA-enabled Co-frequency Co-time FD (CCFD) system was introduced to jointly reduce self-interference.
 To solve the suboptimal solutions of traditional AO algorithm, Ding et al. in \cite{108} focused on the Projected Particle Swarm Optimization (PPSO)-based solution.
 In \cite{109}, Skouroumounis et al. evaluated the performance of FA-assisted FD systems in large-scale cellular networks under channel estimation errors and residual loop interference.
-They also analyzed the impact of key parameters, including port number, spatial density, and power.
+They also analyzed the impact of key parameters, including port number, spatial density, and transmit power.
 In \cite{110}, a cooperative communication strategy with a stochastic geometry framework was proposed to enhance the performance of multi-user FD-Non-Orthogonal Multiple-Access (NOMA) networks, where the users are divided into near and remote users with FAs.
-In \cite{111}, Ding et al. exploit the spatial DOFs of FAs to optimize beamforming and antenna positions at FD base stations for secure communication.
-In \cite{112}, joint optimization of beamforming, artificial noise, and MA positions significantly enhances the security performance of multi-user FD systems.
+In \cite{111}, Ding et al. exploit the spatial DoFs of FA-assisted FD base station to optimize beamforming and antenna positions at FD base stations for sum of secrecy rates maximization in secure communication.
+A Multi-Velocity Particle Swarm Optimization (MVPSO) is proposed, which is an improved version of the standard PSO, to simultaneously optimize all MA positions.